PREVIOUS: Humiliation – Part 2

 • If possible, talk to the offender, from you Adult ego state, & ask for the behavior to stop

-• If they will not respond favorably, leave the degrading environment & find a more appreciative one, when possible
+• If they will not respond favorably, leave the degrading environment & find a more appreciative one, as soon as possible

 • If ‘trapped’, even temporarily, with an abuser (bully, controller, sadist, manipulator…) you can re-frame the painful experiences in some way that acknowledges your strength & ability to cope.